 The Company's existing liquidity position and capital resources are primarily used for the funding of its existing operations and exploratory drilling works within and around the Sto.
 Tomas ore body with the aim to further extend the mine life of Padcal and for pre-development works of the Silangan Project.
-Despite the risks inherent in the business associated with metal prices, foreign exchange rates, regulatory environment, and the changing economic and market conditions as well as the global impact of the COVID-19 pandemic, the Company's net cash generated in operating activities amounted to Php1.104 billion in the 1Q2022, compared with only Php51 million in 1Q2021.
+Despite the risks inherent in the business associated with metal prices, foreign exchange rates, regulatory environment, and the changing economic and market conditions as well as the global impact of the COVID-19 pandemic, the Company's net cash generated in operating activities amounted to Php2.078 billion for the first half of 2022 (1H2022), compared with Php1.071 billion in the first half of 2021 (1H2021).
 This allowed the Company to have sufficient liquidity to meet working capital needs, finance any strategic supply chain activities in anticipation of global supply chain disruptions and any unscheduled operating disruptions.